- NAME: Henry Highland Garnet

 In 1850, Garnet traveled to England and Scotland where he spoke widely against the practice of slavery.
 He also supported allowing blacks to emigrate to other lands, such as Liberia in Africa, a country made up mostly of freed slaves.
 In 1852, Garnet traveled to Jamaica to serve as a missionary.

 After returning to the United States, Garnet became a pastor at the Shiloh Church in New York City.
-He continued to work to end slavery, but his influence within the abolitionist movement had been somewhat diminished because his more radical views.

 profile name: Henry Highland Garnet profile occupation: